d0tTino/d0tTino/docs/ai-automation.md

 echo "Summarize" | ai --stdin
 ```

+By default the tool picks the backend automatically based on the prompt length.
+Set `LLM_ROUTING_MODE` to `remote` or `local` to force the behavior, or tweak
+`LLM_COMPLEXITY_THRESHOLD` to adjust when the prompt is considered complex.

 ## LLM Configuration

 `get_preferred_models()` reads model names from a JSON file.
 By default the